buildings-for-people/coding_scheme/codes/safety.md

 # Safety

-People often like to open the windows, although that may come with issues of safety.
-Leaving the windows open is not always a good idea.
+People often want to open the windows for ventilating or cooling their homes.
+However, leaving the windows open is not always a good idea due to safety concerns (e.g., people can come in through the windows or people can fall out of them).

-Likewise, while it is common to like quiet homes, that can imply a lack of connection to family and neighbours which help feeling safe.
+Similarly, while it is common ti like quiet homes, a dwelling that is excessively quiet can make people feel disconnected from the other members of their household and, in consequence, make them feel unsafe.